 Problems from the procedure are rare, but all have some risk.
 Your doctor will review potential problems such as:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Talk to your doctor about the medicines you take.
 You may need to stop them up to 1 week prior to the procedure.

 General anesthesia —will block pain and keep you asleep

-A stoma may also be created.
-This is a small opening through the belly wall to an opening at the top of the bladder.
-This will make it easier for you to insert the catheter into the bladder.
+In some cases, a small opening called a stoma will be made.
+The stoma comes through the belly wall to an opening that is made at the top of the bladder.
+These openings help make it easier to insert the catheter.